Why is my water heater not heating

 Frequently Asked Questions

-How do I check if my water heater's thermostat is working?
+How do I know if my water heater's heating element is broken?

 Connect with certified professionals in your area